Pride Of Manchester Manchester United shirts 2000-2008

 The new Manchester United away shirt

-Released for just one season, Manchester United and Nike have produced a basic black away shirt.
+Released for just one season, Nike produced a basic black away shirt.
 It has more character than the home shirt as this black top has a trim running over the shoulders, the neck and the bottom of the sleeves.
 However, just like the red kit, the AIG sponsorship logo dominates the shirt.
 At the bottom side of the shirt, there's a sew on patch which reads, 'The Red Devils'.
 On the back of the shirt is a red line at the top and at the bottom.
-It is available in all sizes.
-(Launch date September 13th 2007.
-Expires September 2008).
+(Launched September 13th 2007.
+Expired September 2008).

 bid for the kit